peterdsharpe/AeroSandbox/README.md

 ## About
-A Python package for aircraft design optimization, strongly-coupled viscous/inviscid aerodynamics, and reverse-mode automatic differentiation for computing gradients of design variables.
+AeroSandbox is a Python package for aircraft design optimization, fully-coupled viscous/inviscid aerodynamics, and reverse-mode automatic differentiation for computing gradients of design variables.

 Work in progress!

 ![VLM1 Image](media/images/vlm1.png)